phlogisticfugu/squirt/README.md

         {
             /*
              * Validate values from the $params and set them in our instance.
-             *
+             * Using a squirt utility functions aimed at assisting with this common task
+             * and throwing an InvalidArgumentException when there's a problem *
              * This is the equivalent of adding validation to:
              * $this->logger = $params['logger'];